POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 4. [int] Whether one wants verbose output (1) or not (0)

 .. note::
-    The current directory will be used as working directory, hence navigate to your work directory first.
+    The current directory will be used as working directory, so navigate to the correct location first.

 .. _pipeline_step1:

-Step 1: creating a `PSyGrid` object
+Step 1: Creating a `PSyGrid` object
 ----------------------------------

 First, we need to create the :samp:`PSygrid` object.
-To do so, the pipeline needs to now the directory which contains the MESA runs, the compression, the grid type, and whether to crop the history for some certain runs.
+To do so, the pipeline needs to know the directory which contains the MESA runs, the compression, the grid type, and whether to crop the history for some certain runs.
 Hence, the :samp:`step_1.csv` file should have those columns: